-- i. theory, which reviews the history of corpus linguistics and the basic stages of corpus building and annotation; and - ii. practice, which is a series of hands-on sessions where the main corpus tools are exercises by use of a selection of free-access corpora, dictionaries, and concordancers and concordancer-related tools.
+- i. theory, which reviews the history of corpus linguistics and the basic stages of corpus building and annotation; and - ii. practice, which is a series of hands-on sessions where the main corpus tools are exercises by use of a selection of free-access corpora, dictionaries, and concordancers and concordancer-related tools iii. understand the principles of corpus-based research;